|Nutrition Facts (per serving)|

 6 to 8 whole black peppercorns

-- 4 to 6 spicebush berries (Lindera benzoin, whole, or allspice berries)
+4 to 6 whole spicebush berries, or allspice berries

 Fiddlehead ferns usually have bits of a brown, papery sheath sticking to the coiled green parts.
 Remove the brown bits.
 The easiest way is to fill a large mixing bowl or sink with water.
 Swish the fiddleheads in the water vigorously.

 Blanch the fiddleheads: Fiddleheads can be somewhat toxic when eaten raw and must be cooked before consumption (don't worry, they are both safe and delicious once they are cooked).
 Bring a large pot of water to a boil.
 Add the cleaned and trimmed fiddleheads to the water and cook for 4 minutes.
 Drain in a colander.